Skip to Main Content

 Aumenta la preocupación por la privacidad de los datos a medida que los gigantes tecnológicos recopilan más información

-By Joel Nam, Opinion Editor
+By Joel Nam, Editor-in-Chief

 En la era digital, los datos personales se recopilan y venden con frecuencia, lo que plantea importantes problemas de privacidad.
 Se necesitan normas más estrictas para proteger a las personas del uso indebido y la manipulación.